 When admin assign an auditor to client / company then client or company will receive an email and if there is any change made by admin in week of date then it will be also notified to client or company.

+When auditor is assigned then auditor will review all the documents

+If some documents are wrong, missing, or expired, the auditor will request to the client to amend / upload new documents instead of the wrong ones.
+The client will receive a notification.(change accepted)

+Once the client has uploaded the new documents, the auditor receives a notification(change accepted)

-When auditor is assigned then auditor will review all the documents and after audit dates will upload a report.
-Report will be a single word file which is uploaded by auditor.
+Once all the documents are satisfactory, the auditorwill upload a report.
+Report will be a single word or pdffile which is uploaded by auditor.(change accepted)

 Client / company would be able to download this report and would be able to accept / reject this audit report.
 Client need to enter a justification as the text if he rejects the audit report.
 Auditor will receive an email notification for this.
 After that auditor will make the required changes in report and will re upload the report.

-If client / company reject again then auditor need to upload this until it is not accepted by the client or company.
+If client / company reject again then auditor need to upload this until it is accepted by the client or company.

 When client / company accept the report then While client / company is marking request as accepted then client / company need to make online payment of balance (if applicable) amount or needs to submit transaction information if payment is paid outside the platform.